 12-Year Report of Environmental Accomplishments

-The City has compiled a report highlighting environmental accomplishments Manhattan Beach has achieved over the past 12+ years.
+Released in September 2018, the City's Sustainability Task Force compiled a report highlighting environmental accomplishments Manhattan Beach has achieved over the past 12+ years.
 Manhattan Beach has tackled numerous environmental issues that range from plastic pollution, to climate change, to urban sustainability.
 As a coastal city, Manhattan Beach has a responsibility to keep our beaches clean, take climate action, and promote green living.
 The City is proud of all of these successes, and we look forward to the next decade and beyond of being a champion in environmental sustainability.

 2018-2020 Environmental Work Plan